 Quality garment construction and the use of quality fabrics have always been core values of ours, as we want to create menswear that can be enjoyed and valued for years.
 Aptly, a garment’s environmental footprint is strongly determined by its quality and usage.
 Purchasing one quality garment which can last for years, has a significantly smaller environmental impact than purchasing multiple poor quality garments over the same period of time.

 As all of our clothes require packaging to protect them in transit we end up using our fair share.
-By AW18 we will no longer have ’folding paper’ packaged in our garments.
-This small refinement has the potential environmental savings of 36,934kg of carbon per year!
-To put that into perspective a London bus emits 20kg’s a day on average.
+We stopped using folding paper in garments in 2018, saving us 36,934kg of carbon per year!
+To put that into perspective a London bus emits 20kg a day on average.

-Although our largest environmental and social impact occurs through our products, our second largest impact occurs through the energy we use (Unfortunately we can’t use our energetic staff as a source of mains electricity!).
+Although our largest environmental and social impact occurs through our products, our second largest impact occurs through the energy we use.
 We have tackled this issue head-on and all of our locations are powered by renewable sources of energy such as wind turbines and tidal energy.

 All of our locations offer full recycling facilities to ensure that we do our best to minimise waste and to reduce the need for virgin resources.
 We are able to recycle metals, plastics, glass, product packaging and we send hangers which are suitable for re-use back to our factories.

 As a brand we will continue striving to improve our environmental and social performance on all fronts, and keep this as a core objective for brand development.
 This will require continuing to increase our use of organic cotton, responsible wool, quality requirements and innovative fabrics, whist caring for our supply chain and the environmental efficiency of our locations.